AlgoMaster Logo

 2. Key Properties of Interfaces

-Code that depends on interfaces is insulated from changes in concrete implementations.
-This reduces the ripple effect of changes and increases testability and maintainability.
+Code that depends on interfaces is insulated from changes in the concrete classes that implement them.

 Let’s say you’re designing a payment processing module that supports multiple providers like Stripe, Razorpay, and PayPal.